All sites are open, and appointments are required for the Library

 Aquatic Life (4-7pm): Come explore the mysterious organisms living in a pond near you!
 Educator George Steele has brought various aquatic samples for young biologists to study.

-The Secret Lives of Herbs with Cornell Cooperative Extension (5pm tour; soil testing 4pm-7pm): Mabee’s herb garden sprang back to life in the last few years, thanks to the help of Cornell Master Gardeners, who welcomed the idea of sprucing up the long-neglected area.
+The Secret Lives of Herbs with Cornell Cooperative Extension (4pm-7pm): Mabee’s herb garden sprang back to life in the last few years, thanks to the help of Cornell Master Gardeners, who welcomed the idea of sprucing up the long-neglected area.
 Over the course of a year, they cleared the area of weeds, exposing a lovely stone border and path through the garden.
 There, they found inspiration for their herb garden design, and planted herbs and flowers common to the 1700s.
-Master Gardener Kathy Adams will be on site to discuss herbs in the garden, including betony, borage, calendula, chamomile, dill, mountain mint, penstemon, sage, sweet woodruff, tansy and wild quinine, answer gardening questions, and do free soil testing.
+Master Gardeners will be on site to discuss herbs in the garden, including betony, borage, calendula, chamomile, dill, mountain mint, penstemon, sage, sweet woodruff, tansy and wild quinine, answer gardening questions, and do free soil testing.

-Farm Management (6:30pm): Make your way to the site of our giant compost pile which we turn with our tractor!
-Meet Farmer John, who will introduce the farm animals, talk about compost, and then tour the fields and orchards, pointing out his sustainability tips.
+Farm Management (4-7pm): Meet Farmer John, who will introduce the farm animals, talk about compost, and then tour the fields and orchards, pointing out his sustainability tips.

 Kids Crafts (4-7pm): Explore our educational raised bed garden and help us get it ready for this season.
 Search around for signs of spring, and meet the new additions to our goat and sheep family while saying hello to old friends like our chickens and cats.
 Help us harvest rocks from the field, and then get creative with painting a rock craft to take home!